Chapter 17.24

 1. Sensitive Sloped Areas.
 Slopes exceeding 30 percent with a vertical relief of 10 or more feet except areas composed of competent rock and properly engineered slopes designed and approved by a geotechnical engineer licensed in the state of Washington and experienced with the site;

-2. Areas designated by the Soil Conservation Service as having severe limitation for building site development;
+2. Areas designated by the Natural Resources Conservation Service as having severe limitation for building site development;

-3. Areas that have shown evidence of historic failure or instability, including but not limited to back-rotated benches on slopes; areas with structures that exhibit structural damage such as settling and racking of building foundations; and areas that have toppling, leaning, or bowed trees caused by ground surface movement;
+3. Areas that show evidence of historic failure or instability, as determined by the city, including but not limited to back-rotated benches on slopes; areas with structures that exhibit structural damage such as settling and racking of building foundations; and areas that have toppling, leaning, or bowed trees caused by ground surface movement;

-4. Slopes greater than 15 percent that have a relatively permeable geologic unit overlying a relatively impermeable unit and having springs or groundwater seepage;
+4. Slopes greater than 15 percent that have seasonal or perennial springs or groundwater seepage caused by a more permeable geologic unit overlying a more impermeable unit;

-7. Areas that are at risk of mass wasting due to seismic forces.
+7. Areas that are at risk of mass wasting due to seismic forces; and

 C. Seismic Hazard Areas.
-Areas subject to severe risk of damage as a result of earthquake-induced ground shaking, slope failure, soil liquefaction or surface faulting including:
+Shall be as identified in Washington State Department of Natural Resources seismic hazard maps for Western Washington and other geologic resources and include areas subject to severe risk of damage as a result of earthquake-induced ground shaking, slope failure, soil liquefaction or surface faulting including:

 1. Areas subject to surface faulting during a seismic event;